devans2048/CubeSolver/README.md

 # CubeSolver
 A desktop app that solves Rubik's Cubes in 24 moves or less using a variation of Kociemba's algorithm.
+This app was made as a hobby project, which gave me a challenge to create a simpler and easier to understand implementation of a solving algorithm, as well as a way to learn how to delvelop GUI apps.
-It includes an interactive 2-d cube on which face turns may be applied, as well as an editor for user input patterns.
-Includes pattern validation and random scrambling and a display for the solution, which shows the colors of the faces to be turned, as well as the notation that matches the buttons to allow for solving the 2d-cube.
+The app includes an interactive 2-d cube on which face turns may be applied, as well as an editor for user input patterns.
+Includes pattern validation and random scramblingand a display for the solution, which shows the colors of the faces to be turned, as well as the notation that matches the buttons to allow for solving the 2d-cube.
 The display also shows the amount of time it took for each solution to be found.
+For more information about how the algorithm works, see the HOW_CUBESOLVER_WORKS.md file

 ## Getting started
 ### Hardware Requirements